LCAV/pyroomacoustics/README.md

 License
 -------

-Copyright (c) 2014, Ivan Dokmanić, Robin Scheibler.
+Copyright (c) 2015, Ivan Dokmanić, Robin Scheibler, Sidney Barthe.

 This code is free to reuse for non-commercial purpose such as academic or educational.
 For any other use, please contact the authors.